Why Don’t My Legs Tan As Well?

 1. Avoid Waxing And Shaving

 Once again, waxing and shaving need to be done at the right time to avoid ruining your tan.
-Do not wax or shave in the days following a tan.
+Avoid waxing or shaving in the days following a tan.

-You might want to wax or shave your legs a day or two before tanning so that you can stretch the period between wax or shaving longer.
+You might want to wax or shave your legs a day or two before tanning so that you can stretch the period between waxing or shaving longer.

 2. Wear Loose Clothing

 Avoid tight pants that might rub against your skin.
-Wear loose clothing that will allow your skin to breathe, and not sweat excessively.
+Wear loose-fitting clothing that allows your skin to breathe and prevents excessive sweating.

-To add to this, avoid rubbing your legs too much with a towel after showering or bathing, as this can also exfoliate your skin and reduce your tan.
+Additionally, avoid rubbing your legs too vigorously with a towel after showering or bathing, as this can also cause skin exfoliation and reduce your tan.

 3. Keep Moisturizing

-Use a hydrating moisturizer on your legs twice a day, especially when you have finished bathing or showering, to lock in as much moisture as possible.
+Use a hydrating moisturizer on your legs twice a day, especially after bathing or showering, to lock in as much moisture as possible.

 Final Thoughts